 The development of cancer in the middle and inner ear is rare.
-In the UK, out of a million people, less than one is diagnosed for middle ear cancer annually.
+In the UK, out of a million people, less than one is diagnosed with middle ear cancer annually.
 Cholesterol granulomas, cholesteatoma, polyps, and facial nerve neuroma are uncommon benign tumors associated with the middle ear.

 The Middle and Inner Ear